odunola499/bundle/README.md

-# Bundle: Your Go-To for LLM Architectures
+# Bundle: Your Go-To for LLM Workbench

-Bundle is a modular and extensible PyTorch-based framework for building and experimenting with transformer-style neural networks.
+Bundle is a modular and extensible PyTorch-based workbench for building and experimenting with transformer-style neural networks and their building blocks.
 It's designed to be easy to use and modify, allowing you to quickly prototype and test new ideas.

 ## Core Features